Brexit information for future students

 At present, the status and level of fees and funding for European Union students beginning courses in the 2021-22 academic year and beyond has not yet been confirmed.
 We will update our guidance for students when more information becomes available from the UK government.

-If a deal is reached between the UK and the EU (a Withdrawal Agreement), then nationals and eligible family members from the EU, EEA and Switzerland will be able to arrive in the UK until 30 December 2020 and then have until 30 June 2021 to apply for the EU Settlement Scheme.
+A withdrawal agreement has been signed between the UK and the EU, and the UK will no longer be a member of the EU after 31 January 2020.
+Nationals and eligible family members from the EU, EEA and Switzerland will be able to arrive in the UK until 30 December 2020 and then have until 30 June 2021 to apply for the EU Settlement Scheme.

 Studying abroad during your Nottingham degree course